-{¶20} While the state argued at the suppression hearing that the encounter between the officers and appellant was consensual in nature, we note that the state abandoned this argument on appeal.
-The transcript of testimony from the hearing, moreover, indicates that just before they observed the crack cocaine in appellant's pocket, the officers had drawn their guns and ordered appellant to place his hands on top of the car.
-The record also shows that appellant complied with the order and had placed his hands on top of the car when Officer Schismenos approached and observed the contraband in appellant's pocket.
-The contact between appellant and the officers, therefore, clearly exceeded the bounds of a consensual encounter and constituted a seizure at the time critical to our analysis under the plain view exception.
+{Q20} While the state argued at the suppression hearing that the encounter between the officers and Appellant was consensual in nature, we note that the state abandoned this argument on appeal.
+The transcript of testimony from the hearing, moreover, indicates that just before they observed the crack cocaine in Appellant's pocket, the officers had drawn their guns and ordered Appellant to place his hands on top of the car.
+The record also shows that Appellant complied with the order and had placed his hands on top of the car when Officer Schismenos approached and observed the contraband in Appellant's pocket.
+The contact between Appellant and the officers, therefore, clearly exceeded the bounds of a consensual encounter and constituted a seizure at the time critical to our analysis under the plain view exception.

-{¶21} In the instant case, it is undisputed that Officers Schismenos and Anthony did not have probable cause to arrest appellant at any time prior to their observation of the cocaine in his pocket.
+$\{\P 21\}$ In the instant case, it is undisputed that Officers Schismenos and Anthony did not have probable cause to arrest Appellant at any time prior to their observation of the cocaine in his pocket.
 Not all seizures of the person, however, must be justified by probable cause to arrest for a crime.
 Royer at 498.
 A police officer may conduct an investigative stop where he has a reasonable suspicion, based on specific and articulable facts, that an individual is or has been engaged in criminal activity.
 Terry v.
 Ohio (1968), 392 U.S. 1, 19-24, 88 S.Ct.
+1868, 20

-1868, 20 L.Ed.2d 889; State v.
+L.Ed.2d 889; State v.
 Andrews (1991), 57 Ohio St.3d 86, 87, certiorari denied (1991), 501 U.S. 1220.
-The police must "be able to point to specific and articulable facts which, taken together with rational inferences from those to a search incident to his arrest.

-facts, reasonably warrant [the] intrusion."
+The police must "be able to point to specific and articulable facts which, taken together with rational inferences from those facts, reasonably warrant [the] intrusion."
 Terry at 21; see, also, State v.
-Bobo (1988), 37 Ohio St.3d 177, 180-181, certiorari denied (1988), 488 U.S. 910; Andrews at 87-88.
+Bobo (1988), 37 Ohio St.3d 177, 180-81, certiorari denied (1988), 488 U.S. 910; Andrews at 87-88.
 A police officer's "reasonable suspicion" is measured by an objective standard: "would the facts available to the officer at the moment of the seizure 'warrant a man of reasonable caution in the belief' that the action taken was appropriate?"
 Bobo at 178-179, quoting Terry at 21-22.

-{¶22} In the instant case, the officers were not aware of any outstanding warrants, "lids," or other negative information about either appellant or Collins, the owner of the car.
-Nor had the officers observed appellant commit any traffic offenses or engage in other conduct that would justify a suspicion that Appellant was engaged in criminal activity.
-The sole basis for the officers' stop of appellant was their suspicion that he might be Flowers, the non-owner of the vehicle who was "associated" in the police computer database with the Cadillac being driven by appellant.
-At the suppression hearing, Officer Schismenos testified that Appellant matched the general description of Flowers obtained from the warrant: "[S]ame age, black male, moderate height, weight."
-However, the L.E.A.D.S. report on Flowers indicated that Flowers was six feet two inches tall and weighed approximately one hundred fifty pounds.
-Officer Schismenos estimated at the suppression hearing that appellant was between five feet nine inches and five feet eleven inches tall, and weighed approximately two hundred forty pounds.
+{[22] The officers were not aware of any outstanding warrants, "lids," or other negative information about either Appellant or Mr. Collins, the owner of the car.
+Nor had the officers observed Appellant commit any traffic offenses or engage in other conduct that would justify a suspicion that Appellant was engaged in criminal activity.2 The sole basis for the officers' stop of Appellant was their suspicion that he might be Mr. Flowers, the non-owner of the vehicle for whom there was an outstanding warrant and who at one time had been arrested as a passenger in the Cadillac being driven by Appellant.